learn-co-curriculum/java-mod-5-sql-insert/README.md

 WHERE id = 6;
 ```

+Once again, it is a good idea to first write a query using the `SELECT`
+statement with the `WHERE` clause to see which rows will be selected.
+If the `WHERE` clause picks the correct rows, convert the statement
+into a `DELETE` statement.

+**Caution** - If the `DELETE` statement does not have a `WHERE` clause, all rows will be deleted!

 ## Conclusion

 We've seen how to use SQL's `INSERT`, `UPDATE`, and `DELETE`  statements to respective